 Inactive Hosts: Shows a list of users who did not host a meeting or webinar during a specific period of time.

 Upcoming Events: Shows a list of all upcoming meetings and webinars for the selected time period (including recurring meetings and webinars).
 You can also search by the host's email address or name.
-Check the box to include events with no fixed time.
+Select the check box to include events with no fixed time.

 Meeting: Allows you to search for Registration Reports and Poll Reports for a meeting hosted by a user on the account.
 Select the type of report you need, search by a date range to find the meeting, and then click Generate for the report.